-Flapper dresses with string pearls, feather boas and cloche hats (worn without a hint of irony), Chanel's then-radical androgynous "garçonne" silhouette; it was a time of wild abandon, empowering new cuts, shorter hemlines and unabashed party dressing.
-Marlene Dietrich, Joan Crawford and Zelda Fitzgerald (née Sayre) ruled the style scene, and we're only just getting started on why this is the decade our wardrobes should be really celebrating.
+When it comes to the revolutionary power and the decadent style of Gatsby-era fashion, you can't deny the freedom-fuelled razzle-dazzle of the 1920s.
+Flapper dresses with string pearls, feather boas, cloche hats (worn without a hint of irony), Chanel's then-radical androgynous "garçonne" silhouette… It was a time of wild abandon, empowering new cuts, shorter hemlines and unabashed party dressing.
+Marlene Dietrich, Joan Crawford, and Zelda Fitzgerald (née Sayre) ruled the style scene, and we're only just getting started on why this is the decade our wardrobes should be really celebrating.

-Have we got you hooked?
-Keep scrolling for the complete Who What Wear UK guide to 1920s style, including the trends we'd still wear today, plus the fashion icons who remain total #OOTD goals.
+Ready to see who we're still looking to for style inspiration?
+Keep scrolling for the complete Who What Wear UK guide to 1920s style, including the trends we'd still wear today.
+Plus, the fashion icons who remain total #OOTD goals.

 1920s Fashion: The Cultural Context

-After swapping belle epoque frocks for men’s overalls to contribute to the war effort, (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following WW1.
-Boned corsets and full skirts were out, sleek shapes and relaxed fits were in.
-Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts, and Art Deco embellishments adding serious glamour to cocktail-hour.
+After swapping belle-époque frocks for men’s overalls to contribute to the war effort (you can’t do much heavy lifting in a tightly laced corset, after all), women shifted radically in the clothes they were willing to wear following World War I. Boned corsets and full skirts were out, and sleek shapes and relaxed fits were in.
+Naturally, it’s the knee-skimming flapper dress that remains the ultimate symbol of 1920s fashion, with dropped waistlines, pleated skirts, and art-deco embellishments adding serious glamour to cocktail hour.

 Coco Chanel, of course, played a huge role in transforming wardrobes throughout the decade.
-The Parisian switched heavy fabrics for sports-luxe jersey and boyish cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926, and sparked "fashionable" women's trousers while wearing a pair herself on holiday in Deauville.
+The Parisian switched heavy fabrics for sports-luxe jersey and boxy cuts, ignited the trend for statement costume jewellery (hello, fake pearls and jewelled pendants), delivered the classic LBD in 1926 and inspired "fashionable" women's trousers while wearing a pair herself on holiday in Deauville.

 But it wasn't just the Chanel show.
-Competition came from contemporaries including Jeanne Lanvin, known for her embellished chemise dresses, Paul Poiret, credited with introducing bohemian harem pants to the artsy style set, and Elsa Schiaparelli—Chanel's greatest rival—who famously designed the speakeasy soirée dress—a party frock with hidden pockets that could cleverly hide a hip flask.
+Competition came from contemporaries, including Jeanne Lanvin, known for her embellished chemise dresses (see an above illustration of Lanvin's stunning evening wear); Paul Poiret, credited with introducing bohemian harem pants to the artsy style set; and Elsa Schiaparelli—Chanel's greatest rival—who famously designed the speakeasy soirée dress, a party frock with hidden pockets that could cleverly hide a hip flask.

 The Muses: 1920s Style Icons